xmos/lib_audio_dsp/doc/dsp_components/modules/signal_chain.rst

 Mixer
 =====

-Will appliy a gain to all N samples and add then together.
+Will apply a gain to all N samples and add then together.
 Will round and saturate the output to the Q31 range.
 The gain must be in ``Q_GAIN`` format.

 .. doxygenfunction:: adsp_mixer